isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-roller-to-hide-imperfections/index.md

 Most importantly, identify the right roller naps for the right kind of surfaces is ideal for helping you hide imperfections on your wall.

-##  7 Best Paint Roller to Hide Imperfections 2025
+##  7 Best Paint Roller to Hide Imperfections in 2026

 ###  [1.
 Purdy White Dove 3 set-Roller Cover](https://www.amazon.com/dp/B000I1VHHQ/?tag=p-policy-20)